×

 If you have not spent a lot of time in Hakone, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Hakone, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Hakone for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide a sense of stability and permanence.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and property taxes.
 It also requires a commitment to maintaining the property.
 If you're not ready for these responsibilities or if your stay in Hakone is temporary, renting might be a better option.
 Renting a home in Hakone offers more flexibility.
 It's a good option if you're not sure how long you'll be staying or if you prefer not to deal with the maintenance and other responsibilities that come with homeownership.
 Renting can also be more affordable in the short term, as it doesn't require a large down payment.
 In addition, the real estate market conditions in Hakone should also be considered.
 If the market is favorable for buyers and you have the financial means, buying a home could be a wise decision.
 On the other hand, if the market is more favorable for renters, or if home prices are high compared to rental prices, renting might be the better option.
 Lastly, it's important to consider your lifestyle and personal preferences.
 Some people prefer the freedom and flexibility that comes with renting, while others prefer the stability and potential financial benefits of owning a home.
 In conclusion, the decision to buy or rent a home in Hakone, Japan, should be based on a careful consideration of your financial situation, long-term plans, and personal preferences.
-It's recommended to consult with a real estate professional or financial advisor to help make the best decision," remarked one expat in Hakone, Japan.
+It's recommended to consult with a real estate professional or financial advisor to help make the best decision," said one expat in Hakone.

 What cultural faux pas should I try to avoid making in Hakone?